-860 Section 2.
-Compliance Procedures

-- A. On or before six months prior to the deadline established in Section 1, cities and counties shall transmit to Metro the following: - 863 1.
-An evaluation of their local plans, including public facility capacities and the 864 amendments necessary to comply with this functional plan; - 865 866 2.
-Copies of all applicable comprehensive plans and implementing ordinances and public facility plans, as proposed to be amended; - 8673.Findings that explain how the amended city and county comprehensive plans will868achieve the standards required in titles 1 through 6 of this functional plan. - In developing the evaluation, plan and ordinance amendments and findings, cities and counties shall address the Metro 2040 Growth Concept, and explain how the proposed amendments implement the Growth Concept. - B. Exceptions to any of the requirements in the above titles may be granted by the Metro Council, as provided for in the Regional Urban Growth Goals and Objectives, Section 5.3, after MPAC review.
+- 860 Section 2.
+Compliance Procedures - A. On or before six months prior to the deadline established in Section 1, cities and counties shall transmit to Metro the following: - 8631.An evaluation of their local plans, including public facility capacities and the amendments necessary to comply with this functional plan; - 865 866 866 2.
+Copies of all applicable comprehensive plans and implementing ordinances and public facility plans, as proposed to be amended; - 867 3.
+Findings that explain how the amended city and county comprehensive plans will868 achieve the standards required in titles 1 through 6 of this functional plan. - In developing the evaluation, plan and ordinance amendments and findings, cities and counties shall address the Metro 2040 Growth Concept, and explain how the proposed amendments implement the Growth Concept. - B. Exceptions to any of the requirements in the above titles may be granted by the Metro Council, as provided for in the Regional Urban Growth Goals and Objectives, Section 5.3, after MPAC review.
 Requests for an exception should include a city or county submittal as specified in this section.
-The Metro Council will make all final decisions for the grant of any requested exception. - 8771.Population and Capacity.
-An exception to the requirement contained in Table 1878of Title 1 that the target capacities shall be met or exceeded may be granted based879on a submittal which includes, but is not limited to, the following: - 880 881 882 b.
-A demonstration that the city or county is unable to meet the target capacities listed in Table 1 because substantial areas have prior commitments to development at densities inconsistent with Metro target; or c.
-A demonstration that the dwelling unit and job capacities cannot be accommodated at densities or locations the market or assisted programs will likely build during the planning period.
+The Metro Council will make all final decisions for the grant of any requested exception. - Population and Capacity.
+An exception to the requirement contained in Table 1 of Title 1 that the target capacities shall be met or exceeded may be granted based on a submittal which includes, but is not limited to, the following: - 880 881 882 b.
+A demonstration that the city or county is unable to meet the target capacities listed in Table 1 because substantial areas have prior commitments to development at densities inconsistent with Metro target; or a.